Lift, Don’t Wilt: Strength Training during Peri-menopause & Menopause

 From your late 30s onwards, women naturally lose muscle mass each year.
 Less muscle means a slower metabolism, making it easier to gain weight even if your diet hasn’t changed.
 Strength training helps rebuild and maintain lean muscle, so you burn more energy at rest and feel stronger in everyday life.

-Strength training is more than a few Pilates classes a week - whilst the reformer is brilliant for core strength, posture, and flexibility - and it absolutely has its place in a well-rounded routine when it comes to menopause, it doesn’t deliver the heavy, progressive resistance your muscles and bones need.
+Strength training is more than just a few Pilates classes a week.
+While the reformer is brilliant for core strength, posture, and flexibility—and it absolutely has its place in a well-rounded routine—it doesn’t deliver the heavy, progressive resistance your muscles and bones need.

 To truly protect your strength, metabolism, and bone density through the hormone rollercoaster of peri and menopause, you need to lift heavy sh*t.

-Heavy, progressive resistance is lifting enough load to challenge your muscles and bones to adapt (usually in the 4–6 rep range, near failure, for multiple sets).
-This creates mechanical tension that signals the body to build/maintain muscle mass and bone density.
+Heavy, progressive resistance means lifting enough load to challenge your muscles and bones to adapt (usually in the 4–6 rep range, near failure, for multiple sets).
+This creates mechanical tension that signals the body to build and maintain muscle mass and bone density.

 2. Protect Your Bones